 The Long Term Plan sets out what the NHS wants to do better, including:

 - Making it easier for people to access support closer to home and via technology

 - Doing more to help people stay well

 - Providing better support for people with cancer, mental health conditions, heart and lung diseases, long-term conditions, such as diabetes and arthritis, learning disabilities and autism, and for people as they get older and experience conditions such as dementia.

 For these plans to work, the NHS needs to shape local plans based on local needs.

 Healthwatch England created two surveys to help gather views about how health services are delivered locally – a general survey, and one for individuals living with specific conditions (such as Cancer, or Mental Health problems).
 Local Healthwatches all over the country have been running engagement activities and sharing the survey to gather your views and help make care better.

-Healthwatch Warwickshire and Healthwatch Coventry have promoted the two surveys are much as possible, including going out to groups and community spaces and providing paper copies of the survey.
+Healthwatch Warwickshire and Healthwatch Coventry shared the surveys, including going out to groups and community spaces.
 We also held several engagement activities on the topics of Technology in Healthcare and Proactive and Preventative Care.

 What can you do?